Statute of Limitations for False Arrest / False Imprisonment in Hawaii

 In Hawaii, a claim for false arrest or false imprisonment is usually treated as a civil personal injury–type action under Hawaii’s general statute of limitations framework.
 That means the clock generally starts when the alleged wrongful confinement/arrest occurred (or when the plaintiff knew or should have known of the relevant facts—depending on the claim structure).

-For practical case management, the most useful starting point is Hawaii’s general civil limitations rule in Haw.
-Rev. Stat. § 701-108(2)(d), which sets a 5-year period as the default SOL for many personal injury actions.
+For practical case management, the most useful starting point is Hawaii’s general civil limitations rule for injuries to persons in Haw.
+Rev. Stat. § 657-7, which sets a 2-year period for actions to recover compensation for damage or injury to persons or property.
 Your timeline planning should begin there unless a specific, applicable exception applies.

 Note: DocketMath’s statute-of-limitations calculator is designed to help you compute deadlines from the relevant event date(s).
 It won’t replace case-specific legal analysis, but it can quickly convert statutory time limits into usable calendar dates.